O-soi/MustDo/LOG.md

         - Add rich graphics to your SwiftUI app
         - Craft search experiences in SwiftUI
         - Discover concurrency in SwiftUI
+- 2022.03.02
+    - Discover concurrency in SwiftUI 학습

 ### FELIX
 - 2022.01.20